Leonardo-Boss/suckless-site/st.suckless.org/patches/desktopentry/index.md

 Description
 -----------
-Enable to find st in a graphical menu and to display it with a nice icon.

-After applying this patch you need to run `sudo make install` to install the desktop-entry.
-The Makefile is modified such that a symlink to */usr/share/applications/st.desktop* is created during install and removed during uninstall.
+Creates a desktop-entry for st. This enables to find st in a graphical menu and to display it with a nice icon.
+After applying this patch reinstall st. The st.desktop file should be copied automatically to */usr/share/applications* during install and removed during uninstall.

 Download
 --------